 Two very important things: The rise of Behavioral Economics, and fee compression.
 Both of these have been driving the industry over the past decade, and I expect will continue to drive finance over the next decade.

 6. What are you optimistic about right now?
 Pessimistic?

 Technology has been the driving force of most of human development.
 Our genius for invention and innovation is why we have progressed as much as we have, and I fully expect technology will solve bigger issues like climate change, health care, and other huge challenges.

 I am pessimistic about the species ability to learn from experience and to evolve socially.
 People believe nonsense, and while that creates an advantage in markets for those who don’t believe nonsense, its a society-wide problem with deep ramifications.
 Our cognitive deficiencies are highly problematic, we really are nothing more than slightly cleverer, pants-wearing primates.

 7. Tell us about a time you failed — what did you learn from the experience?

 When I was an attorney, I launched a mediation/arbitration firm.
 It was a bad business model, ultimately closing after 2 laborious years.
 It taught me a lot about running a business – namely, hire professionals to do all of the admin tasks (payroll, accounting, taxes, etc.).
-Also, it taught me the importance of understanding scalability vs. hourly labor.
-Most important of all, was knowing when to admit defeat and move on.
+Also, it taught me about understanding scalability vs. hourly labor.
+Most important of all, knowing when to admit defeat and pull the plug.
 We often wait way too long to make difficult decisions, and we are better off ending a losing situation sooner rather than later.